lexbor/docs/source/examples/selectors/easy_way.md

 ## Summary

 This example highlights the core functionalities of the `lexbor` library: parsing HTML documents, using CSS parsers, and handling node selection with callbacks.
-It demonstrates how to effectively apply complex CSS selectors and manage resources within the library, providing a comprehensive guide for intermediate to advanced users aiming to leverage `lexbor` for DOM manipulation and CSS querying.
+It demonstrates how to effectively apply complex CSS selectors and manage resources within the library, providing a comprehensive guide for users aiming to leverage `lexbor` for DOM manipulation and CSS querying.